ThanosPloum/Input-Rename/README.md

 # Input-Rename

-The input rename bash shell script is responsible for renaming files sent from an input channel according to its configuration file.
-This repo includes an example configuration file.
+This bash shell script is responsible for renaming files found in a directory(declared in its configuration file) then moving them to a second directory(specified in the script itself).

+This repository includes an example configuration file.

 # License